 As the Minister of Foreign Affairs and the first Minister of Cooperation of the Spanish democratic period, he fostered effective multilateralism, the Alliance of Civilisations, the Group of Friends for the Reform of the United Nations and contributed to the creation of innovative programmes for development, healthcare and women within the United Nations system.
 He promoted new programmes and funds for water and sanitation in Latin American development countries.
 In his term as Minister, he doubled Official Development Assistance funds and placed Spain as the sixth donor in the United Nations system.

 Upon termination of his office as Minister, on the 20th of October 2010, he joined parliamentary activity until November 2011.
 In that period, he ran to be elected Director-General of the United Nations Food and Agriculture Organization (FAO) and targeted his international action towards the struggle against hunger and poverty, the promotion of food security and the right to food.

 During his career he has been awarded numerous distinctions, awards and decorations acknowledging his political and diplomatic career path.
-In the academic sphere, the undertakings of Miguel Ángel Moratinos have been acknowledged with honorary doctorates by the Universities of Granada, Saint Petersburg or Malta, as well as by the Ben-Gurion University, in Israel, and the Al-Quds University, among others.
+In the academic sphere, the undertakings of Miguel Ángel Moratinos have been acknowledged with honorary doctorates by the Universities of Saint Petersburg, Malta, as well as by the Ben-Gurion University, in Israel, and the Al-Quds and Tel Aviv University.

 He is also a regular lecturer in several international institutions and forums, as well as a prolific writer of articles in Spain and abroad.
-Since 2011, he has taught at Sciences Po Paris.
+Since 2011, he teaches at Sciences Po Paris.